mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step13.md

-- We can watch rolling update status of `nginx-deployment` deployment until completion:
-     `kubectl rollout status -w deployment/nginx-deployment`{{execute}}
+Let's deploy an nginx application in the default namespace using the kubectl command line method:

+`kubectl create deployment nginx-deployment --image=nginx:1.16`{{execute}}

+We can verify whether the resources have been created:

+Let's verify the deployment:

+`kubectl get deploy/nginx-deployment`{{execute}}

-   - We can also get the rollout history:
+We can also verify whether the Pods have been created:
-     `kubectl rollout history deployment/nginx-deployment`{{execute}}

-- Now let's get again all the pods name along with their new nginx image version:
+`kubectl get pods`{{execute}}

+Now let's scale the deployment to 5 replicas:

+`kubectl scale deploy/nginx-deployment --replicas=5`{{execute}}

+Verify whether deployment has been scaled:
-   `kubectl get pods -o custom-columns=Pod_MAME:.metadata.name,IMAGE-VER:.spec.containers[*].image`{{execute}}
+`kubectl get pods`{{execute}}

-    Notice here, the nginx image is nginx:1.17 now

--  To undo the update, run:
-   `kubectl rollout undo deployment/nginx-deployment`{{execute}}

--  Watch the status again:

-   `kubectl rollout status -w deployment/nginx-deployment`{{execute}}

--  After the rollout is completed, the image version will be back to nginx:1.16
+You can pass the `-w` flag to watch  the scaling live.

+Let 's scale it back to 1 replica and move on to the next step:

+`kubectl scale deploy/nginx-deployment --replicas=1`{{execute}}

+Verify whether the application has been scaled down:

-   `kubectl get pods -o custom-columns=Pod_MAME:.metadata.name,IMAGE-VER:.spec.containers[*].image`{{execute}}
+`kubectl get pods`{{execute}}

-- To undo the update with a specific verion, pass the `--to-revision=` flag with the `kubectl rollout undo command` at the end.